eldimious/js-notes/async functions/Introduction.md

 ## Async function always return Promises

 Async functions allow you to write promise-based code as if it were synchronous, but without blocking the main thread.
+So they are simply syntactic sugar for creating functions that return and wait for Promises.
 Async functions work like this:

 A) Fulfilling the Promise of an async function: